davidrhoden/davidrhoden-basic-netlify/timeline/315-tricou-exterior.md

 ![house at 315 Tricou with paintings](/static/img/timeline/315-tricou-20180419.jpg "house at 315 Tricou with painting")

-I have loved alomst every place I've lived but I think I love this place the most.
+I have loved almost every place I've lived but I think I love this place the most.

 That's Sally on the steps.
 She's irreplaceable.